gardener/gardener/docs/extensions/controllerregistration.md

 In the above example, Gardener itself does not understand the AWS-specific provider configuration for the infrastructure.
 However, if this part of the `Shoot` resource should be validated, then you should run an AWS-specific component in the garden cluster that registers a webhook.
 You can do it similarly if you want to default some fields of a resource (by using a `MutatingWebhookConfiguration`).

-Again, similar to how Gardener is deployed to the garden cluster, these components must be deployed and managed by the Gardener administrator.
+Again, similarly to how Gardener is deployed to the garden cluster, these components must be deployed and managed by the Gardener administrator.

 ### `Extension` Resource Configurations